-Any assignments not turned in by the date due will be designated late and will receive a 2-points deduction per day (only up to five days).
+Any assignments not turned in by the date due will be designated late and will receive a 2-point deduction per day (only up to five days).
+There will be no point after five days.
 Late work will be accepted at the discretion of the professor and may receive partial credit.